datacarpentry/python-socialsci/episodes/13-Accessing SQLite Databases .md

 ~~~

-One reason for using a datbase is the size of the data involved.
+One reason for using a database is the size of the data involved.
 Consequently it may not be practial to use `fetchall` as this will return the the complete result of your query.

 An alternative is to use the `fetchone` method, which as the name suggestrs returns only a single row.
 The cursor keeps track of where you are in the results of the query, so the next call to `fetchone` will return the next record.
 When there are no more records it will return 'None'.